 Take advantage of significant automation for operator and developer lifecycles.
-Easily install, manage, monitor, and update RabbitMQ for PCF.
+Easily install, manage, monitor, and update RabbitMQ for Pivotal Platform.
 Ensure deployments meet enterprise requirements.

 Enable Connected Scalable, Distributed Applications

-Reduce architectural complexity and deploy & manage resilient, scalable cloud-native applications running on Pivotal Cloud Foundry.
+Reduce architectural complexity and deploy & manage resilient, scalable cloud-native applications running on Pivotal Platform.